-Emotional resilience is the ability to adapt to stressful situations.
+Emotional Resilience and anger management is the ability to adapt to stressful situations.

 In the context of anger management, emotional resilience is your ability to experience negative, anger-provoking feelings with an attitude of receptiveness.
 As opposed to indulging in an overreaction geared towards relieving feelings of discomfort.